Before you begin

 - iPad or iPod touch: Locate the device that's sharing Personal Hotspot in Settings > Bluetooth and tap the device to begin pairing.
 You can't share your cellular data connection with another iPhone using Bluetooth.

-- Bluetooth icon in the Notification area (system tray), select Add a Bluetooth Device, and follow the onscreen instructions.
+- Windows: Click the Bluetooth icon in the Notification area (system tray), select Add a Bluetooth Device, and follow the onscreen instructions.